mldbai/mldb/container_files/assets/www/doc/builtin/sql/TypeSystem.md

     - See [Builtin Functions](ValueExpression.md) for full details on input format.
 - A time interval, which is a difference between two timestamps.
 It is internally represented as three fields expressing months, days, and seconds.
-    - Time intervals can appear in queries using the `INTERVAL` keyword, for example `INTERVAL '1 month 2 days 5 minutes'`
+    - Time intervals can appear in queries using the  using the `INTERVAL` keyword and a string containing a sequence of values followed by one of the supported time units: second, minute, hour, day, week, month, and year, e.g. `INTERVAL '2 day 37 minute'`
-    - See [Expressing Time Intervals](ValueExpression.md) for full details on input format.
+The time units can be wholly capilalized (e.g. `YEAR`), and are always singular.
+The following abreviations also work in upper and lower case: 's' for second, 'm' for minute, 'h' for hour, 'd' for day, 'w' for week, and 'y' for years
+A single leading `-` in the string will reverse the direction of the interval, e.g. `INTERVAL '-3 month 2 week'`.
 - A binary blob.
 This
   can be used to store or process arbitrary binary data, including that which contains characters that can't be represented as a string.